J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: July 8, 2017

+**Today's Progress**: Updated one of my gallery sites, but I also want to do something meatier than just personal site work when I'm away from my FCC challenges.
+So I picked up on a project I wanted to start which was a webapp for a popular NaNoWriMo motivational thread ('A Crawl for the Motivationally Challenged!').
+The thread challenges you to write chunks of words, none of which is any more than 200 words at a time, which build up and leave you with just over 3,000 words at the end.
+For a while now I've wanted to do a webapp that counts your words as you type and shows your progress throughout the challenge.
+A bit like the web version of [Write or Die](http://writeordie.com) without the timer.
+(Though I guess I could add a timer if people wanted, but let's not get ahead...)

+Thankfully I had some existing [word counters](https://codepen.io/jsanderson/pen/RoxOPM) which I'd already modified for an implimentation of the [50 Headed Hydra](https://codepen.io/jsanderson/pen/pNKrzL0) challenge, so modifying it to work on a new page was easy work.
+I've gotten a working version but so far it only works on the first step of the challenge (10 words).
+I'm considering how to make it go through each one of the steps in turn.
+For any other language I'd just use a loop, but I don't know if I can pause JS to wait for the user to write their words before moving on to the next step.
+All that work on the Simon game has helped me with JS timing, but I don't know how long it will take for the user to write, so I can't hard code that.
+I may just have to make the wordcounter its own function and keep calling it for each step, but I'm unsure if that's a satisfactory solution.
+The timing issue is still there too.
+Each step needs to follow on from the user's input...

+**Thoughts:** Yeah, I admit it, when I'm home my motivation goes waaaay down.
+This isn't good!
+I'm glad to be being a bit less lazy.
+Sure those personal sites had work that needed to be done, but once it's done I can't waffle on them forever.

 ### Day 25: July 7, 2017

 **Today's Progress**: Actually did some coding in work, just a few VBA macros, but it felt very fulfilling anyway.
 Now back to the Simon game.
 The code that pushes light values ('red', 'yellow', 'blue' or 'green') is still a bit buggy, sometimes nothing goes into the array.
 Turns out it was just an issue with the switch statement not being written correctly, nothing big or difficult.